Hand Feeding Baby Seraphim

 The message is simple.
 If you love the beauty of Seraphim, you simply must properly maintain the genetic pool to be able to continue to see and enjoy them.
 Otherwise they will vanish.

-This can all be very difficult, and sometimes it doesn’t work as expected.
+Breeding to The Show Standard can be very difficult, and sometimes it doesn’t work as expected.
 Seraphim are genetically complicated.
-Sometimes your two overall poorest looking birds will have the most stunning offspring, and sometimes your best pair will simply throw only average young.
-How genes go together and are ultimately expressed can be very hard to predict.
+How genes go together and are expressed can be very hard to predict.
 One must be prepared for failure as well as unexpected good luck.
 One must also be willing to experiment at times just to see what will happen if they try something new.

 In an ideal loft, one has various rooms and compartments for their Seraphim.
 There is a room for Old Cocks, a room for Young Cocks, a room for Old Hens, a room for Young Hens, a room for Juveniles too young yet to be sexed, and one or more Breeding Rooms.
 After careful study and observation, the breeder will decide which birds he/she wants to cross each year in their attempt to create Seraphim that are as close as possible to the Standard.
 Those pairs will – usually in January or February, or early Spring if the loft is unheated – be taken to the Breeding Room where each pair will be temporarily locked into a breeding cage but separated by a see-through wire divider until their behavior indicates they have accepted each other and will bond to each other.
-Once mating has occurred and eggs are laid, the breeding cage is opened so they can fly about in the Breeding Room and outside if there is an attached aviary.
+The divider is removed, and once mating has occurred and eggs are laid, the breeding cage is opened so they can fly about in the Breeding Room and outside if there is an attached aviary.
 This technique assures precise parentage of the offspring, exact pedigrees (lineage of the young), and a relatively calm experience for the breeding parents.
 The breeder will soon see which pairs produce the finest specimens, and the next year the finest specimens will be used for the next breeding season.
 This approach constantly concentrates the best characteristics of the Seraphim flock.
-Birds that are not used by the breeder may be very fine specimens of show quality.
-Such non-breeding birds often carry the necessary qualities to produce outstanding offspring, but the breeder has to draw the line somewhere or they will have way too many pairs up for breeding, so choices must be made.
-Such choices can be very difficult and might even prove to be wrong, but the advantage to a fancier looking for a pair or more of Seraphim is that the breeder with such a controlled program will choose the best birds from their non-breeders for sale, and with careful technique the new owner can expect to bring out the same superior Show characteristics as the original breeder.
+Many birds that are not used for the breeding program may be very fine specimens of show quality.
+Such birds often carry the necessary qualities to produce outstanding offspring and can be sent to other pigeon fanciers to work with.
+Such choices can be very difficult and might even prove to be wrong, but the advantage to a fancier looking for a pair or more of Seraphim is that the breeder with such a controlled program will choose the best birds from their non-breeders for sale, and with careful technique the new owner can expect to bring out the same superior show characteristics as the original breeder.

 THE BREEDING PROCESS: How it works, and what to expect.

-Seraphim can successfully breed as early as six months of age, though when starting so early they may have a couple of sterile clutches before finally having success.
-Most breeders would recommend waiting until 8 months of age to assure that maturation has been reached and one can expect a healthy reproductive cycle.
-Young cocks will generally declare their gender by four months of age when they become more aggressive and begin the classic courtship dance of pigeons everywhere, cooing loudly, standing very tall with neck feathers fluffed out, fanning the tail, and puffing up their crop.
+Seraphim can successfully breed as early as eight months of age, though when starting so early they may have a couple of sterile clutches before finally having success.
+Most breeders would recommend waiting until 10 months of age to assure that maturation has been reached and one can expect a healthy reproductive cycle.
+Young cocks will generally declare their gender by four months of age when they become more aggressive and begin the classic courtship dance of pigeons everywhere, cooing loudly, standing very tall with neck feathers fluffed out, fanning their tail, and puffing up their crop.
 The hens, for their part, at about the same age may softly coo in response and even demonstrate a little dance themselves, bobbing their heads and lightly flicking their long flight feathers, puffing up, and fanning their tails; but their display is dramatically subdued compared to the male.
-It can be very difficult to determine the sex of young Seraphim up to even eight months, as both sexes will demonstrate some of the same behaviors up to that point and the cock’s cooing and dance my be a little pathetic until the full force of testosterone hits.
+It can be very difficult to determine the sex of young Seraphim up to even eight months, as both sexes will demonstrate some of the same behaviors up to that point and the cock’s cooing and dance may be a little pathetic until the full force of testosterone hits.
 Hens may even mount cocks at this age and seemingly go through the mating act while the cock allows it.
 This is why juveniles are, when possible, housed in separate quarters until it can be deduced who is whom.
-Once adulthood is fully acquired, a distinct height and weight difference will usually become evident, with the cock dominating in size.
-His head will also become noticeably larger.
-He will prance around like he owns the place.
-Hens may become very impatient with other hens, pecking them and yanking out a feather or two and knocking them off the perches when given a chance, all of them vying for attention from the cocks.
-As they are all molting to pure white by then, it becomes more and more difficult to identify cocks and hens at a glance, so the breeder relies on behavior and minute differences in feather and form to identify specific cocks and hens, capture them, and successfully separate them into the appropriate flights while they finish maturing.
+Adults are often very nearly the same size, so one cannot use size to determine the sex of the bird, except that the male head is usually larger and wider.
+Hens may become very impatient with other hens at maturity, pecking them and yanking out a feather or two and knocking them off the perches when given a chance, all of them vying for attention from the cocks.

 A Seraph cock dancing in full courtship display.